 Global MacroThe Global Macro strategy aims to deliver uncorrelated absolute returns through leveraged long–short exposures to liquid derivatives contracts.

 You are now leaving the Research Affiliates, LLC website.
 The following link may contain information concerning investments, products or other information.
-Research Affiliates, LLC is not responsible for the accuracy or completeness of information on non-affiliated websites.
+Research Affiliates, LLC is not responsible for the accuracy or completeness of information on non-affiliated websites and does not make any representation regarding the advisability of investing in any investment fund or other investment product or vehicle.
+Importantly, Research Affiliates, LLC is not compensated for linking you to any non-affiliated website and instead is only compensated with an asset-based fee in the limited capacities as either a licensor of intellectual property or a sub-adviser to an investment adviser.
 The material available on non-affiliated websites has been produced by entities that are not affiliated with Research Affiliates, LLC.
-Descriptions of, references to, or links to products or publications within any non-affiliated linked website does not imply endorsement of that product or publication by Research Affiliates, LLC.
+Descriptions of, references to, or links to products or publications within any non-affiliated linked website does not imply endorsement or recommendation of that product or publication by Research Affiliates, LLC.
 Any opinions or recommendations from non-affiliated websites are solely those of the independent providers and are not the opinions or recommendations of Research Affiliates, LLC, which is not responsible for any inaccuracies or errors.
 THIS INFORMATION IS NOT AN OFFER TO BUY OR A SOLICITATION TO SELL ANY SECURITY OR INVESTMENT PRODUCT.
-SUCH AN OFFER OR SOLICITATION IS MADE ONLY BY THE SECURITIES' OR INVESTMENT PRODUCTS' ISSUER OR SPONSOR THROUGH A PROSPECTUS OR OTHER OFFERING DOCUMENTATION.
+SUCH AN OFFER OR SOLICITATION IS MADE ONLY BY THE SECURITIES’ OR INVESTMENT PRODUCTS’ ISSUER OR SPONSOR THROUGH A PROSPECTUS OR OTHER OFFERING DOCUMENTATION.